HOW TO….Host Your Own Virtual Wine TastingApril 17th, 2020

 If you are new to the world of wine it can be a daunting prospect to start tasting and understanding what’s actually in a bottle.
 With 1000’s of different grape varieties from 100’s of countries, all with their own unique styles and features, knowing where to start isn’t always that straight forward.

 So where to start?

-If you’ve not done a tasting before, I’d recommend hosting your tasting with any of the below wines as they’re great for beginners – due to them being easier to characterise – and they’re not too expensive:
+If you’ve not done a tasting before, I’d recommend hosting your virtual wine tasting with any of the below wines as they’re great for beginners – due to them being easier to characterise – and they’re not too expensive:

 If bubbles are your thing then: